gemsjohn/gemsjohn/README.md

 # John Martin | Full Stack Developer (Mobile & Web) 👋
 Passionate full-stack developer.
 At one point I had several mobile applications deployed on Google Play but have since deactivated these applications for various reasons.
+Feel free to check out my pinned respositories if you are interested in building similar applications!

 ## :point_right: Mobile Development Portfolio
 ### :snowflake: Private repositories.